 Why This Energy Is Awesome

-The very energy that makes him disruptive during a dull lesson empowers him to:
+The very energy that makes a child disruptive during a dull lesson empowers them to:

-- create a detailed Lego replica of an actual castle
+- create a highly-detailed Lego replica of an actual castle

 - design a video game within Minecraft